quenquen/quenquen.github.io/_posts/2015-06-16-cross-platform-invoke-a-blackberry-pin.markdown

 layout: post
 tags: [coding, blackberry, bbm]
 categories: [Coding, BlackBerry]
+excerpt: Simple line of code to invoke a BlackBerry PIN on Cross Platform browser and apps!
 permalink: invoke-blackberry-pin-cross-platform
 ---
 A simple line of code to link a **BlackBerry PIN** on any website in order to invoke the PIN contact within your BlackBerry browser.